 Introduction

-This is a guide for cross-compiling Qt 5.15.2 for Raspberry Pi 4 and installing it on Compute Module 4.
-It is an update to my blog post Qt on the Raspberry Pi 4, with the difference that this time I am using Raspberry Pi OS Lite (download here: https://www.raspberrypi.org/software/operating-systems/), Qt Version 5.15.2, and Ubuntu 20 LTS in a virtual machine as a cross-compile computer .
+This is a guide for cross-compiling Qt 5.15.2 for Raspberry Pi 4 and installing it on the Compute Module 4.
+It's an update to my blog post Qt on the Raspberry Pi 4, with the difference that this time I'm using Raspberry Pi OS Lite (download here: https://www.raspberrypi.org/software/operating-systems/), Qt version 5.15.2 and Ubuntu 20 LTS as a cross-compile computer in a virtual machine.

 Sources

-In addition to my old blog post (see above), I have also used the following sources:
+In addition to my old blog post (see above), I also used the following sources:

 Raspberry Pi OS Lite

-Install Raspberry Pi OS Lite on a Raspberry Pi 4, or on a Raspberry Compute Module 4, as described in my blog post Installing Raspberry Pi OS on the Raspberry Compute Module 4.
+Install Raspberry Pi OS Lite on a Raspberry Pi 4 or on a Raspberry Compute Module 4 as described in my blog post Installing Raspberry Pi OS on Raspberry Compute Module 4 .

 Qt 5.15.2 on Ubuntu 20 LTS

-After the Raspberry Pi OS has been installed on the Compute Module and the Raspberry starts again from the eMMC storage, it is time to install the required software on the Raspberry and on the Ubuntu machine.
+After the Raspberry Pi OS is installed on the Compute Module and the Raspberry boots back from the eMMC memory, it's time to install the required software on the Raspberry and on the Ubuntu machine.

 Raspberry Compute Module 4